rhapsodyv/revive-plugins-doc/components/authentication-component.md

 * displayLogin,
 * etc.

-You can see all methods and how it is defined accessing /lib/OX/Extension/authentication/authentication.php".
+You can see all methods and how it is defined accessing **$REVIVE_PATH/var/lib/OX/Extension/authentication/authentication.php**.

-Plugins_Authentication is called by Auth.php(/lib/OA/Auth.php) that reads a propriety "type" have defined in iphost.conf.php file.
+Plugins_Authentication is called by Auth.php(**$REVIVE_PATH/lib/OA/Auth.php**) that reads a propriety "type" have defined in **$REVIVE_PATH/var/MY_HOST.conf.php** file.
 By default this property is setted as internal.
 So when you are writing a new implementation from Plugins_Authentication you must update in conf file the parameter type.

 Original conf:
 ```